 To process a personnel action for an on-boarding employee, or to process an action for an employee that receives a promotion, reassignment or change to lower grade action through competitive procedures, an ESD Specialist authorizes, via digital PIV signature, a New Hire Checklist, in lieu of an SF-52.
 The ESD Specialist's digital signature serves as the legal authorization for the personnel action.
-A PPB HR Assistant then utilizes the New Hire Checklist, and other supporting documentation, to code and release the personnel action in HRConnect.
-The PPB HR Assistant verifies the action applied in NFC and a different PPB HR Assistant verifies the information in NFC is correct.
-The PPB HR Assistant also confirms the data in NFC matches the data in HRConnect by reviewing the Mismatch indicator in the employee's record in HRConnect.
-If the action does not apply or does not apply correctly in NFC, the PPB HR Assistant, along with assistance from the PPB HR Specialist, resolves any issues that stopped the action from applying or applying properly.
-After NFC's PAYE runs, the PPB HR Assistant who coded the action verifies that the employee was paid accurately, and all applicable deductions were made by verifying the information in PINQ (NFC's Payroll/Personnel Inquiry System).
+An EBB Specialist reviews the hire to determine eligibility for Retirement, FEHB and FEGLI, and provides the information via PAPB's database.
+A PAPB HR Assistant then utilizes the New Hire Checklist, and other supporting documentation, to code and release the personnel action in HRConnect.
+The PAPB HR Assistant verifies the action applied in NFC and a different PAPB HR Assistant verifies the information in NFC is correct.
+The PPAB HR Assistant also confirms the data in NFC matches the data in HRConnect by reviewing the Mismatch indicator in the employee's record in HRConnect.
+If the action does not apply or does not apply correctly in NFC, the PAPB HR Assistant, along with assistance from the PAPB HR Specialist, resolves any issues that stopped the action from applying or applying properly.
+After NFC's PAYE runs, the PAPB HR Assistant who coded the action verifies that the employee was paid accurately, and all applicable deductions were made by verifying the information in PINQ (NFC's Payroll/Personnel Inquiry System).
 The SF-50 automatically flows via a data feed from NFC to the employee's Electronic Official Personnel Folder (eOPF).

-In the event an error is found after PAYE runs, the PPB HR Assistant or PPB HR Specialist will initiate a History Correction Update Package (HCUP) to update erroneous data.
+In the event an error is found after PAYE runs, the PAPB HR Assistant or PAPB HR Specialist will initiate a History Correction Update Package (HCUP) to update erroneous data.
 The HCUP is reviewed and authorized by a different HR Specialist.
 After authorization, the HCUP is submitted to NFC.
 Once the HCUP has applied to the NFC database, the submitter reviews the data to verify accuracy before PAYE runs for that pay period.